 Traditional mincemeat has a dubious reputation, but this one will change your mind.
 I promise.
 Bits of candied orange, dried fruits, and festive spices meld together into a tasty mixture that can be added to apple pie or pear crisp, making it go from ho-hum…to oh boy!

 Hitting the savory side, this side dish is one of the most popular in my repertoire.
 The squash is a no-brainer for the winter, but swap out dried cranberries for the raisins and you’ve got a holiday-friendly side dish that’s a break from the usual mash-up of carbs.
 Another bonus: This can be made in advance and rewarmed before serving.

-Proving it’s not too late to get on the ball, I tackled this cheese ball made with several kinds of fromages, along with chives, dates, and hot sauce, rolled in buttered and salted pecans.
+Proving it’s not too late to get on the ball, I tackled this cheese ball made with several kinds of cheeses, along with chives, dates, and a dash of hot sauce, rolled in buttered and salted pecans.
 If you’re too high up on your horse to consider a cheese ball, Fromage forte is the way the French use up all those scraps of cheese, whipped up with plenty of garlic.
 It’s great to spread on slices of baguette, or even crisp apples.

 I cast a skeptical eye over recipe titles that promise something to be “the best,” but in this case, I’m going there.
 This is The Best Cocktail Snack Ever.
 A crunchy mix of salty pretzels and lots of nuts, baked in a maple syrup, brown sugar, and butter mixture until crisp.
 You’ll want to print this recipe out and put it at the top of your appetizer recipe roster.